kakao/n2/docs/benchmark.rst

 Index Build Time
 ------------------------------------------------------------------------------

-Data below shows a comparison of index build times with change in number of threads.
+The following is a comparison of index build times with change in number of threads.
-N2 is 19~27% faster than nmslib to build index file.
+N2 builds index file 19~27% faster than nmslib.

 |image0|